 - Avoiding certain foods: If your stomach pain is caused by eating certain foods, such as spicy or greasy foods, avoiding those foods may help alleviate the pain.

 - Drinking fluids: Staying hydrated can help flush out any irritants causing stomach pain.

 - Over-the-counter medication: Medications such as antacids or proton pump inhibitors (PPIs) can help reduce stomach acid and relieve pain caused by acid reflux or gastritis.

 - Warm compress: Warm compresses applied to the upper abdomen may help ease cramping- or muscle-related stomach ache.

 - Avoiding alcohol and tobacco: Both alcohol and tobacco can irritate the stomach lining and exacerbate stomach pain.

-- Stress reduction techniques: If stress is causing your stomach pain, techniques such as meditation, deep breathing exercises, or yoga may help alleviate the pain.
+- Stress reduction techniques: If stress is causing your stomach pain, meditation, deep breathing exercises, or yoga may help alleviate the pain.

 Diagnosis of Gastritis

 Physical exam and medical history are essential components of the diagnosis of gastritis.
 During a physical exam, a healthcare provider may: